Dezwirey/3-Getting-and-Cleaning-Data/README.md

 6. Check the workdirectory folder and behold, tidyDataSet.txt and calculatedMeans.txt are created.

 ### Dependencies
-The R script assumes you have 'data.table' installed using install.packages("data.table")
+The R script assumes you have 'dplyr' installed using install.packages("dplyr")